Jwu44/YourMum/product/task16.md

 # Notes:
 - I do see today's google calendar events synced if I go to /integrations > disconnect > reconnect
+- I also see today's google calendar events synced if I just hard refresh /dashboard
-- Perhaps this means there's an issue in loading the initial schedule?
+- Perhaps this means there's an issue in loading the initial schedule? e.g. race condition?

 # Resources
 ## Backend server logs